A geometric Schur functor: Introduction

 \section{Introduction}

-Towards the beginning of the 20th century, Schur defined a functor from polynomial representations of $GL_n(\CM)$ of degree $d$ to representations of the symmetric group $\SG_d$, which is an equivalence of categories for $n\geq d$.
-Later it was observed by Green~\cite{Green} that Schur's functor is well-defined over any field $k$, but is not an equivalence if the characteristic of $k$ is less than or equal to $d$.
+In his 1901 thesis, Schur defined a functor from polynomial representations of $GL_n(\CM)$ of degree $d$ to representations of the symmetric group $\SG_d$, which is an equivalence of categories for $n\geq d$.
+Later it was observed by Green~\cite{Green} that Schur's functor is well defined over any field $k$, but is not an equivalence if the characteristic of $k$ is less than or equal to $d$.
 Green defines the Schur functor as follows.
-Consider the group $GL_n$ and its polynomial representations.
+Consider the group $GL_n$ and let $C_k(n,d)$ denote the category of rational polynomial representations of $GL_n$ over $k$ of degree $d$.
 The $n$-dimensional standard representation $E$ of $GL_n$ is polynomial and homogeneous of degree one.
-Letting the symmetric group $\SG_d$ act on $E^{\otimes d}$ by permutations defines a functor:
+Letting the symmetric group $\SG_d$ act on $E^{\otimes d}$ by permutations on the right defines a functor: